wlox/wlox/README.md

 ---------------------
 In order to set up the web app, clone this project on your **web server** using Git or download this project in a ZIP file and unzip it on your web server.

-The WLOXE project is divided into six folders:
+The WLOX project is divided into six folders:

 - /backstage2: The administrative back-end for the web app.
 Can be set up using its own configuration file.
 - /cfg: Contains the web app's main configuration file.